Suffield Block: History

-Upon the termination of the Second World War, provincial held lands within the "British Block" (or Suffield Block) was transferred from the province to the federal government in exchange for a large number of army and air camps and buildings from the Dominion government (War Assets Corporation).
+Upon the termination of the Second World War, provincial-held lands within the "British Block" (or Suffield Block) were transferred from the province to the federal government in exchange for a large number of army and air camps and buildings from the Dominion government (War Assets Corporation).

-The community of Bingville was the largest village effected by the creation of the Block.
+The community of Bingville was the largest village affected by the creation of the Block.
 The name of the community was drawn from a hat which resulted in naming the village after the comic strip Bingville Bugle.
 The Bingville Bugle was written by humorist Clyde Newton Newkirk as a parody of a hillbilly newsletter complete with gossipy tidbits, minstrel quips, creative spelling, and mock ads.
 In 1941, a Royal Canadian Mounted Police officer appeared in Bingville, which was not quite an oasis in the desert, but it was a pocket of better land and was graced with a little more rain.
 Under orders from the federal government, by arrangement with Alberta, the Mountie bade the settlers to decamp within 30 days.
 William Alfred Pratt, a trustee of the Bingville School, was one of the local farmers who had their property expropriated in the creation of the Block.

 Brutus and Tripole were other communities within the Suffield Block.
 Learmouth, Bemister and Kalbeck are place names along the Hanna – Medicine Hat Canadian Northern Railway grade within the Suffield Block that was never completed.

-Two national historic sites of Canada are located on the Suffield Block.
+Two national historic sites of Canada are on the Suffield Block.
 The British Block Cairn National Historic Site is one of the best examples of a large boulder cairn and an important example of Niitsitapi cultural heritage.
 The Suffield Tipi Rings National Historical Site preserves a dense concentration of tipi rings.